Sycomore – Nurture

 The ancient sycomore tree is a spirit that reminds us to see with our heart instead of our eyes.
 This is a fertile time of trusting our soul’s intuitive nature to nurture our selves and those we love.

 The Egyptian fertility goddesses Hathor, Nut and Isis are all seen as “the Lady of the Sycomore.”
 Each was considered the mother of Ra (Sun), later known as Horus, who rose each morning from the east and set each night in the west.
 This ongoing cycle of day and night marked the birth of the sun as the “son” with earth as the “mother”.
 Twin sycomores, symbolic of the Mother Tree, stood on the eastern horizon to mark the sun’s passage as a new day was birthed.
 Hathor and Nut were also seen as cosmic cows who nurtured their children.
-A milky juice can be extracted from the unripe figs growing on the sycomore’s trunk, which also associated it with the milky way.
+A milky sap (latex) can be extracted from the tree as well as from unripe figs growing on the sycomore’s trunk.
 Sarcophagi made of sycomore, were used to return the dead to the mothering tree and nurtured back to life.

 Ficus sycomorus is an ancient species of evergreen fig tree native to Africa and Southwest Asia.
 Its figs were known as the “Figs of the Pharaoh” who named them Nehet meaning “refuge”.
 Egyptians saw the sycomore as a “Tree of Life”, as well as acacia, tamarisk, date palms and others.